basho/basho_docs/source/languages/en/riak/ops/building/planning/system-planning.md

 Riak is designed to scale horizontally -- that is, to improve performance as you add nodes -- but it can always take advantage of more powerful hardware.
 The following are some general hardware recommendations:

 * **Multi-core 64-bit CPU** - Because Riak is built on Erlang, more cores means more concurrency and thus greater performance.
 Riak also performs certain numerical computations more efficiently on 64-bit architectures.
-* **Multiple GB RAM** - More RAM means more data can be held in main memory, resulting in greater read, write, and [[MapReduce]] performance.
+* **Minimum 4 GB RAM** - More RAM means more data can be held in main memory, resulting in greater read, write, and [[MapReduce]] performance.
 Insufficient RAM will increase swap utilization, causing performance degradation as memory operations begin to contend with normal disk operations.
 You can use tools, such as our [[Bitcask calculator|Bitcask Capacity Planning]], to calculate how much memory your nodes need to fit your dataset into Bitcask.
 Be sure to read [[Cluster Capacity Planning]] for more information on memory and disk usage.
 * **Multiple Fast Hard Disks (RAID and/or SSD)** - Because many operations in Riak are I/O-bound, it is important to have fast hard disks to achieve good performance.
 Configuring disks RAID0 for increased read/write performance may be helpful as well.
 * **Fast Network (Gigabit +)** - Riak uses the network heavily for storage operations and for cluster status (ring-state gossip, handoff, etc).
 Fast connections between nodes and between clients and the cluster will improve performance.